 When approaching the EU market, U.S. Commercial Service recommends starting small and selecting the markets that show the most potential.
 France may be attractive not only because of the size of the market, but the effect that Brexit may have on currency fluctuations and shipping costs from the UK to the rest of the continent.
 If a firm determines that the French market represents a good opportunity, seek out local service providers and experts that can help with a digital marketing strategy.
 The U.S. Commercial Service in Paris can be a good starting point.

 Assessment of Current Buyer Behavior in Market

-Another growing trend for e-merchants is the use of marketplaces; 35% sell on marketplaces and 23% operate their own marketplace.
-With an annual growth of 14%, sales on marketplaces account for over 30% of total e-commerce sales.
+Another growing trend for e-merchants is the use of marketplaces; 36% sell on marketplaces and 23% operate their own marketplace.

 Domestic eCommerce (B2C)

 B2C shopping abroad is also becoming more popular; there is a growing share of cross-border online purchases taking place.
 French e-buyers are proportionally more likely to buy abroad than the average European e-buyer.
-In 2019, 36 % of French online shoppers bought from foreign e-merchants and 62% of e-merchants established in France received orders from customers abroad.
+In 2021, over 35 % of French online shoppers bought from foreign e-merchants, and over 60% of e-merchants established in France received orders from customers abroad.

 With a growth rate of around 15% a year over the past three years, sales to professionals (B2B) via websites (not including EDI) represent an average of 4% of total company turnover.
-This market was estimated at $168 billion in 2019 and is expected to grow significantly in the next coming years.
-Most of the transactions were made in travel and transportation purchases (53%), followed by a few sectors such as office supplies (33%), computer supplies (30%), medical supplies (25%).
+This market was estimated at over $260 billion in 2021 and is expected to grow significantly in the next coming years.

 Key Link: Legifrance/Traductions